hapax/hapax.github.io/assets/teaching.md

 	Use this to show they collide in time $t_\text{collide} = 2\ell/3v$.

-4. What is the rate of change of triangle's (a) area and (b) height?
+4. What is the rate of change of the triangle's (a) area and (b) height?

 ----